tobikasali/Capstone_Project/README.md

  * MERGED2009_10_PP.csv, College scoreboard data from 2009-2010; 7149 institutions (rows) x 1899 features (columns)
  * MERGED2008_09_PP.csv, College scoreboard data from 2008-2009; 6975 institutions (rows) x 1899 features (columns)
  * MERGED2007_08_PP.csv, College scoreboard data from 2007-2008; 6890 institutions (rows) x 1899 features (columns)

+## Contents of the Repository

+Readme.md:  This file, describing the contents of this repo.

+Python notebook: The notebook containing all the code that was used for the project.
+ * capstone_education_final.ipynb

+data: The folder containing the  data dictonary for the dataset.

  * data.yml.: Detailed information file about the features in the provided datasets - which also provides the expected data type of each column.